adityasingh1993/CarDetection/Readme.md

     * In `test.py` change the url and filename and run `python test.py`
     * Output will be save in `test/output`

-# For Cpu based and ONNX Model
+# For Cpu based  ONNX Model and TFLite Model for mobilr
-You can navigate to mobile_or_cpu, and can use `best.onnx` for cpu For mobile you can use `best_saved_model`, it have tflite model for mobile
+1. You can navigate to mobile_or_cpu, and can use `best.onnx` for cpu
+2. For mobile you can use `best_saved_model`, it have tflite model for mobile

 # For GPU based model
 You can navigate to `tensorrt_for_gpu` and use the `best.engine` model